hannutt/BrowserApplication/README.md

 saved in a text file.
 The save method contains a dialog where the user can select a folder/location to save the file.
 This feature is implemented in the FileChooser and FileWriter classes.

+SHOW PAGE SOURCE CODE

+By clicking the source code button, the program hides the webview element and shows the textarea element using the SetOpacity method.
+Then the source code of the retrieved page is displayed in the textarea element in its entirety.
+The source code is obtained by the ExecuteScript method, which contains the command "document.documentElement.outerHTML".

+The source code button works dynamically, one click hides the webview and shows the text area and another click does the opposite.
+The dynamism is done with the public int clicks variable.
+Each time the source code button is clicked, the click variable is incremented by one.
+Then the function is controlled with a division remainder and an if statement. if the result is divisible by 1, the first if the branch is executed, and if the result is divisible by 2, the second if the branch is executed.

 BOOKMARKS

 Bookmarks can be saved by clicking the Save Bookmark button.
 The button's method retrieves the typed address